RaminMammadzada/js-todo-list/README.md

 - Run `npm run build`, if you want to create built files.
   - Alternatively, run `npm run dev`, if you will work on it to improve.
 - Go into `dist` folder by writing `cd dist` and open `index.html` file using your favorite browser.

+## Testing
+- Unit tests are done by using [JEST](https://jestjs.io) testing framework.
+- Go to the root directory and type:
+  - npm run `npm run test-watch` or `npm test`

 ## Authors